ksenkowski/ksenkowski.github.io/_posts/game/2015-11-09-cos-cultures.markdown

 	<div class="content">
 	<div class="span-3 col empty"></div>
 	<div class="span-6 col">
 			<p>Constructs are found in every part of the world, hiding among humanity pursuing their own ambitions.
 Created in the mythic First Era when the Jutun ruled the land, warred with the gods, and tamed three dragons, they have survived to the present day.
-With the destruction of their enemies, the Jutun, and the scattering of their masters, the WItches, they were left to fend for themselves.
+With the destruction of their enemies, the Jutun, and the scattering of their masters, the Witches, they were left to fend for themselves.
 Over time they formed their own societies and philisophical systems alien to our own. </p>
 			<h4>Gargoyles</h4>
 			<p>At the dawn of the of the First Era, the Jutun prince Mochgre hacked off chunks of the Sacred Mountain and breathed into them life.
 While they thrummed with life he shaped them into a myriad of forms, each different from the last.
 Their only similarity being the type of stone from which they came.
 Once completed, he sent them forth into the world to guard over that which he thought precious.</p>
 			<p>After the destruction of their master, the Gargoyles became divided on what they should do next.
 Some vowed to continue their charge, guarding that which Mochgre held dear.
 Others, unable to resist their purpose, chose other things to stand guard over, spreading out into the world, some going so far as to hind amongst humanity.</p>
 			<p>Today Gargoyles can be found anywhere in the world that there is statuary or Jutun ruins.
 Their structure and physical characteristics vary dramatically but they are bound together by their common compulsion to guard and protect their charge.
 Often they hold silent vigil over their charges, never sleeping or needing sustinence.</p>
 			<h5>Names</h5>
 			<p>The naming practice of Gargoyles is corruption of those used by the Jutun thousands of years ago.
 All Gargoyles took a Jutun name and made it their own.
-They couple it with a description of that identifies how they guard their charge (<em>Mats the All Seeing, Sebulon the Destroyer</em>)</p>
+They couple it with a description that identifies how they guard their charge (<em>Mats the All Seeing, Sebulon the Destroyer</em>)</p>
 			<ul class="spaced-list unstyled">
 				<li><strong>Names:</strong> Aake, Agar, Baard, Bilha, Charis, Cresten, Daan, Dordi, Egil, Ele, Faje, Fryd, Gerty, Gudfast, Harto, Hela, Ib, Igva, Jaak, Jhudit, Kennet, Kia, Lif, Luden, Mats, Mejt, Nanni, Nicomedes, Ora, Orri, Pau, Pia, Radi, Risa, Sebulon, Sela, Tia, Tolv, Veste, Vilda, Ygge, Ywon, and Zwi</li>
 			</ul>
 			<h5>Language</h5>
 			<p>Gargoyles speak a form of Jutuni, the root language of the north.
-Because of this they having a passing understanding of all the child languages of Jutuni, Eskari, Isoli, Navari, Omeroni, and Tarathan.</p>
+Because of this they having a passing understanding of all the child languages of Jutuni; Eskari, Isoli, Navari, Omeroni, and Tarathan.</p>
 			<h5>Base Traits</h5>
 			<ul class="spaced-list unstyled">
 				<li><strong>Athletics (4)</strong></li>